 A NEW SHORT – COMING IN 2017

 Beneath the surface of ideological extremism, racial hatred and tribal conflict, there lies something deeper, something ancient; a deep-seeded compulsion that imbues a certain few with the urge to slaughter their fellow humans.
 But ideologies merely serve as a conduit and radical Islamic terror is just another manifestation.
-Call it death drive, call it demonic, call it psychosis or the influence of the primordial lizard brain, or perhaps even a will to power, the urge to kill and destroy is as old as humanity itself.
+Call it death drive, call it a will to power, call it psychosis, or perhaps even the influence of the primordial lizard brain, the urge to kill and destroy is as old as humanity itself.

 Featuring Nadia Kiyatkina, Ara Woland, Jacqueline Real and Mauricio Pita.
 Running time 10 min., b/w.
 Produced, Written and Directed by John C. Koch.